vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: Ph.D. in Machine Learning
+      institution: Georgia Institute of Technology
+      year: In Progress
     - course: M.S. in Computer Science - Specialization in Machine Learning
       institution: Georgia Institute of Technology
       year: 2023